bosoy83/f3site/README EN.txt

 Installation
 ============

 1. Load content of SYSTEM directory into server using FTP client or file manager.
 Delete useless languages and skins (except DEFAULT) before.

-Then set privileges (CHMOD) to files:
+2. Set privileges (CHMOD) to files:
 * folders: CFG, CACHE - 0777
 * all folders in above catalogs - 0777
 * all files in above directories - 0766
 * folders: FILES, IMG - 0777 (optional)
 * folders: IMG/USER - 0777 (required to let users upload photos)

-2. Go to INSTALL directory in your web browser - e.g. http://your.site.pl/install/
+3. Go to INSTALL directory in your web browser - e.g. http://your.site.pl/install/
 To finish the installation, database user must have full privileges.

-3. The installer will insert records into database for all languages.
+4. The installer will insert records into database for all languages.
 Before you start, keep only languages you will use in your vortal!

-3. After the installation DELETE INSTALL FOLDER!
+5. After the installation DELETE INSTALL FOLDER!

-4. Log in and customize the system in admin panel.
+6. Log in and customize the system in admin panel.

 Updates and help